Saints rally past Eagles 20-14, will host NFC title game

 Philadelphia (10-8) will not repeat as NFL champion; no team has done so since the 2004 Patriots.

 This was really two games in one.
 Philly scored on its first two drives as the Saints could do virtually nothing right.

+“Listen, they got off to a fast start, they’re a great team,” Brees said.
+“Nick Foles has done a phenomenal job for them.
+We knew it was going to be different than last time.”

-After that, it was all New Orleans, but the resilient Eagles kept it close enough that when Lutz missed a 52-yard field goal with 2:58 remaining, they were only one-score behind.
+After that opening period, it was all New Orleans, yet the resilient Eagles kept it close enough that when Lutz missed a 52-yard field goal with 2:58 remaining, they were only one-score behind.

 Foles, the hero of last year’s Super Bowl run, got them in position for yet another late winning score — just like last week at Chicago and last February against New England for the championship.